SoulRaven80/wdosg/README.md

       - TWITCH_APP_ACCESS_TOKEN=xxxx # Your IGDB (Twitch) Token - **NOT your secret**
       - LOG_LEVEL=info # Level of logging to be reflected on console
       - TOKEN_SECRET=secret # Your key to encrypt the session tokens
-      # - GAMES_LIBRARY=/your/games/library/path/ # If for some reason you need to modify this, make sure mapped volumes are consistent with this value
+      # - GAMES_LIBRARY=/your/games/library/path/ # If for some reason you need to modify this variable,
+                                               # make sure mapped volumes are consistent with this value
-      # - DB_PATH=/your/wDOSg/database/path/ # If for some reason you need to modify this, make sure mapped volumes are consistent with this value
+      # - DB_PATH=/your/wDOSg/database/path/ # If for some reason you need to modify this variable,
+                                          # make sure mapped volumes are consistent with this value
     volumes:
       - your_library_location:/app/wdosglibrary # directory containing your library
       - your_db_location:/app/database # directory containing your database